ga4gh/refget/docs/specification.md

 ##### Filter non-inherent attributes

 The `inherent` section in the seqcol schema is an extension of the basic JSON Schema format that adds specific functionality.
-Inherent attributes are those that contribute to the identifier; *non-inherent* attributes are not considered when computing the top-level digest.
+Inherent attributes are those that contribute to the digest; *non-inherent* attributes are not considered when computing the top-level digest.
-Attributes of a seqcol that are *not* listed as `inherent` `MUST NOT` contribute to the identifier; they are therefore excluded from the digest calculation.
+Attributes of a seqcol that are *not* listed as `inherent` `MUST NOT` contribute to the digest; they are therefore excluded from the digest calculation.
 Therefore, if the canonical seqcol representation includes any non-inherent attributes, these must be removed before proceeding to step 2.
 In the simple example, there are no non-inherent attributes.